4d/docs/website/translated_docs/es/Tags/tags.md

 In case of an evaluation error, the inserted text will appear as `<!--#4DTEXT myvar--> : ## error # error code`.

 - Debe utilizar las variables proceso.
-- You can display the content of a picture field.
+- Puede mostrar el contenido de un campo imagen.
 However, it is not possible to display the content of a picture array item.
 - It is possible to display the contents of an object field by means of a 4D formula.
 For example, you can write `<!--#4DTEXT OB Get:C1224([Rect]Desc;\"color\")-->`.
 - Normalmente se trabaja con variables de tipo texto.
 Sin embargo, también se pueden utilizar las variables BLOB.
 You just need to generate BLOBs in `Text without length` mode.